Livingstone Range School Division

 "We want to be in conversation with our stakeholder groups and really listen to their thoughts and feelings.
 As a Board, it is important to us that parents, staff, students, indigenous partners, and the community are part of this process." -Lori Hodges, Board of Trustees Chair.

+The Division is exploring this idea, not promoting it.
 The Trustees will seek feedback from stakeholder groups to understand their perspectives and concerns.
 This information, along with budgeting models and the effect on student engagement will be considered as the Board makes its decision, likely in February 2025.

 Date Stakeholder Group